Courision/Csharp-NJPO2/README.md

 # Csharp-NJPO2

-Nowoczesne języki programowania obiektowego 2
+modern object-oriented programming languages 2

 Here is some code that I needed to prepare during my IT studies at Univeristy of Silesia.
 Below description to every exercise.